 No More Travel Funds for 14 Days Japan Trip

 14 days Japan trip has been the first and most ambitious trip that I ever had.
-If you were aware with my previous post about what happened to my father, my travel fund for Japan was already wiped out.
+If you were aware of my previous post about what happened to my father, my travel fund for Japan was already wiped out.
 There was hesitation on my part if I should pursue this trip or not.
 Somehow, my former Canadian client understood my situation and sent $500 on my PayPal account.
-I challenged myself to travel solo on a low budget with just $500 or PhP 20,000.
+I challenged myself to travel solo on a low budget with just $500 or PHP 20,000.

 7 days in Tokyo, 5 days in Osaka with my Japanese family and 2 nights stranded at Narita airport.

 Total expenses for my 14 days trip in Japan cost me less than PhP30,000 including airfare, travel tax, terminal fee, and Japan visa.
 More detailed explanation if you keep on reading.
 Find out the things to do in Tokyo.

 The photo above shows how I spent the $500 or PhP20,000 given to me by my former client.
 Everything was spent in Tokyo and Narita airport (got stranded for 2 nights).

 Related Article: How to Prepare for your First Solo Trip in Japan

 With my Philippine Peso, it is best to exchange to Japanese Yen at Narita airport because it has bigger value compared to the one I exchanged money in Shibuya.
 It was a big loss.

 Get a Suica card the moment you arrived at the airport loaded at least JPY 1000 + JPY 500 deposit fee.

 Book Willer Bus ahead of time because it’s cheaper.